jamescosborn/dream-journal/README.md

 * Create a new entry
 * Make a comment, or __Interpretation__ on an entry
+* Interpretations have the following details:
+1) Author
+2) Body

 * Edit and Delete entries

 _Further exploration:_